RCIC-UCI-Public/website-rcic/docs/source/account/generate-ssh-keys.rst

 Generate SSH keys on Linux
 --------------------------

-Follow the of the steps for :ref:`generating ssh keys on MacOS <generate-ssh-keys-mac>` except in the first step use any terminal application that is available on your laptop.
+Follow the of the steps for :ref:`generating ssh keys on macOS <generate-ssh-keys-mac>` except in the first step use any terminal application that is available on your laptop.

 .. _generate-ssh-keys-windows-powershell: